Red Star Stadium: Proposed new stadium

 In 2012, Red Stars executive board signed a memorandum for the reconstruction of the Rajko Mitić Stadium.
 The current stadium is expected to be redesigned by Chinese company NCEC (Natong Construction Engineering Constructing Co.) in corporation with Portuguese holding company Sonae Sierra.
 The 34.8 hectares of land, named Zvezdani Grad (English: Star City or Starry City), will include the stadium with approximately 50,000 seats, fitness center, ambulance, shopping and spa center, office towers, a five-star hotel, modern apartment blocks and underground parking.
 The area between the stadium and the shopping center, which will allow a visit in the summer, and winter conditions, will be used for markets, cafes, restaurants, and provide space for temporary exhibitions and performances.
 Ticket office and club shop will also be placed in this covered area.
 On the roof of the shopping center will be a public garden with entrance from the shopping center.
-The stadium will be covered with solar panels that will supplement the energy needs of the stadium, another areas will be used for collecting rainwater for irrigation of football fields and green areas of the complex.
+The stadium will be covered with solar panels that will supplement the energy needs of the stadium; other areas will be used for collecting rainwater for irrigation of football fields and green areas of the complex.
 The new stadium will be recognized for the symbol of the club, the Red Star; the main structure of the stadium is to be in the form of a five-pointed star.
 The cost of the project is estimated to be between €450–600 million.

 In 2023, the club announced that it is evaluating two locations for the new stadium: the current location and a place 300 meters away from the current venue.
 The club has further clarified that a reconstruction of the existing structure is not a viable option, as it would not enable Crvena Zvezda to achieve its objective of doubling season ticket sales from the current number of 6,000.